The Ultimate Guide to Decaf Coffee: Everything You Need to Know About the Process and the Best Varieties

-What is Decaffeinated Coffee?
+What is decaffeinated coffee?

-Why Choose a Specialty Decaffeinated Coffee?
+Why Choose a Specialty Decaf Coffee?

-How is Coffee Decaffeinated?
+How Is Coffee Decaffeinated?

 1. Water Decaffeination (Swiss Water Process)